1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 How long does it take to buy a home in Maricopa AZ?

-Typical timeline is 60 to 120 days from getting pre-approved to closing.
+The typical timeline is 60 to 120 days from pre-approval to closing.
 The wider range reflects how long buyers spend touring (some find their home in 2 weeks, others take 3 months).
 Once you have a signed contract, escrow itself typically runs 30 to 45 days.
 Cash transactions close faster, sometimes in 14 to 21 days.
 New construction takes longer because the home has to be built, commonly 4 to 9 months.

 What is the first step to buying a home in Maricopa?

 Get pre-approved with a mortgage lender.
 A pre-approval letter is required to make an offer on most homes in Maricopa, so doing this first saves you from finding the right home only to be unable to move quickly.
 Compare at least two lenders for rates and fees.
-We can refer you to local lenders we have closed transactions with.
+We can refer you to local lenders with whom we have closed transactions.

 Does it cost anything to work with a buyer agent?

 Typically no out-of-pocket cost.
-The seller typically pays the buyer's agent commission as part of the listing agreement.
-For new construction, the builder typically pays the buyer-agent commission.
+The seller typically pays the buyer's agent compensation as a negotiated part of the purchase agreement.
+For new construction, the builder typically pays the buyer-agent compensation.
 We confirm the specific compensation structure for your transaction in writing before showing homes.
 In rare cases where the listing arrangement does not include buyer-side compensation, we discuss alternatives openly before proceeding.

 How much earnest money do I need to put down?